 Like visiting the zoo or the botanical gardens, heading to the railroad park in the winter is also a great idea outside of the holiday season as it is far more enjoyable when you aren’t contending with the sweltering heat.

 Entry into the park itself is free, however, there is a fee to ride the train.
-It is also encouraged to books tickets for the holiday lights online in advance to your visit.
+It is also encouraged to book tickets for the holiday lights online in advance to your visit.

 Barrett-Jackson Car Auction